-After an initial orientation meeting with the CEPF Secretariat, the first major task will be a series of thematic studies to update the situational analysis of the hotspot, through targeted consultations with practitioners in the conservation and development communities, from government, civil society and donor agencies.
-The findings from the thematic analyses will be validated at a series of national and/or sub-regional workshops, which will also provide an opportunity for stakeholders to identify and prioritize investment needs and opportunities.
-The results of these workshops will then be synthesized into an updated ecosystem profile, which will be reviewed and validated at a final regional workshop.
+After an initial scoping exercise, the first major task will be a series of thematic studies to update the situational analysis of the region, through targeted consultations with practitioners in the conservation and development communities, from government, civil society and donor agencies.
+The findings from the thematic analyses will be validated at a series of national workshops, which will also provide an opportunity for stakeholders to identify and prioritize investment needs and opportunities.
+The results of these workshops will then be synthesized into an updated Ecosystem Profile document, which will be reviewed at a regional workshop, which will be the final opportunity for broad stakeholder input.

-The updated profile will set out a situational analysis, based upon a review of biodiversity priorities, threats, policy environment, civil society context, and patterns of conservation investment by other funders, and present a stakeholder-agreed-upon geographic and thematic investment strategy.
-In this context, the updated profile is both a document and a process.
-The organization that leads this effort will deliver the final document but must produce it in a way that ensures broad and meaningful stakeholder consultation and agreement.
-This task will be expected to support and expand upon the strong partnerships and momentum generated to date for a new phase of grant making.
+The updated Ecosystem Profile for the Mediterranean Basin Biodiversity Hotspot, will set out a situational analysis, based upon a review of biodiversity priorities, threats, policy environment, civil society context, and patterns of conservation investment by other funders, and present a stakeholder-agreed-upon geographic and thematic investment strategy.
+In this context, the updated Ecosystem Profile is both a document and a process.
+The organization that leads this effort will deliver the final document but must produce it in a way that ensures stakeholder consultation and agreement.
+A good Ecosystem Profile will begin building partnerships and momentum well before grant making begins.

-In short, the updated profile will be a snapshot of the hotspot in 2017 that describes the current state of, and threats to, biodiversity and the capacity of civil society to engage as a partner in conservation.
+In short, the updated Ecosystem Profile will be a snapshot of the hotspot in 2016 that describes the current state of, and threats to, biodiversity and the capacity of civil society to engage as a partner in conservation.
 The update will:

 - 1. Secure broad-based scientific agreement on the biological priorities for conservation, based on the latest scientific information available; - 2.
-Provide an updated description of the socioeconomic factors that drive threats to natural resources, including the key changes in the last seven years; - 3.
-Provide an overview of civil society as a partner in conservation, with focus on recent development on the civil society sector; - 4.
-Define the CEPF niche and investment strategy for a new phase of investment from 2017 to 2022. - 5.
+Provide an updated description of the socioeconomic factors that drive threats to natural resources, including changes over the last five years; - 3.
+Provide an overview of civil society as a partner in conservation, with focus on recent development on the civil society sector in countries of North Africa and the Middle-East; - 4.
+Define the CEPF niche and investment strategy for a new phase of investment 2017-2022. - 5.
 Define the baseline biological indicators related to biodiversity, threats, and civil society against which the grant portfolio will be monitored.

-The CEPF Donor Council expects to review and approve the final profile by mid-2017.
-At that time, the Donor Council will also approve the investment budget for at least a five-year period.
-The amount that the Donor Council allocates is, in part, based on the arguments presented in the ecosystem profile.
-Based on this calendar and other elements of CEPF operations in the region, grant-making will begin soon thereafter.
+The CEPF Donor Council expects to review and approve the final Ecosystem Profile by the first quarter of 2017.
+At that time, the Donor Council will also approve a total amount to invest in the region over an investment period of at least five years.
+The amount that the Donor Council allocates is, in part, based on the arguments presented in the Ecosystem Profile.
+Based on this calendar and other elements of CEPF operations in the region, grant-making would begin soon thereafter.